CTSRD-CHERI/cheribuild/README.md

 By default `cheribuild.py` will clone all projects in `~/cheri`, use `~/cheri/build` for build directories and install into `~/cheri/output`.
 However, these directories are all configurable (see below for details).
+When building for the first time, `cheribuild.py` will request user input multiple times, but the `--force`/`-f` flag can be used to accept the default.

 If you would like to see what the script would do run it with the `--pretend` or `-p` option.